dig-team/FLORA/README.md

 FLORA is a simple yet effective method that (1) is unsupervised, i.e., does not require training data, (2) provides a holistic alignment for entities and relations iteratively, (3) is based on fuzzy logic and thus delivers interpretable results, (4) provably converges, (5) allows dangling entities, i.e., entities without a counterpart in the other KG, and (6) achieves state-of-the-art results on major benchmarks.

-FLORA extends the advanced system [PARIS](https://github.com/dig-team/PARIS), which has three key limitations: (1) no convergence guarantees, (2) poor performance when functional relations are absent, and (3) inability to see literal similarities beyond a strict identity.
+FLORA extends [PARIS](https://github.com/dig-team/PARIS) system, which had three key limitations: (1) no convergence guarantees, (2) poor performance when functional relations are absent, and (3) the inability to see literal similarities beyond a strict identity.

 ## Running FLORA